-Yes, we know the ‘HR Predictions for 2020’ ship has already sailed.
+Yes, we know the ‘HR Predictions for 2021’ ship has already sailed.
 But, that’s not what we are discussing here.
 We are here to discuss how the predictions from the end of last year have fared.
-This will be a two part blog, allowing for shorter reading time and greater time to reflect on the thoughts shared below.
+Before we get started with our prediction analysis, let us look at some of them first and later on move on to analyse their current state.

 Predicting the future accurately might seem a big task for the uninitiated.
 But, with the amount of data available now, we can get pretty close.
 Even when we have various technological advancements, sometimes we cannot take into account all the variables.

-Here are 5 predictions that were made in connection to HR for the year 2020.
+Here are 6 predictions that were made in connection to HR for the year 2021

 - AI is going to disrupt the job market by automating many repetitive and routine tasks.

 - People Analytics will also continue to gain importance.
-In 2020, expect people analytics to move from the periphery to the core of HR strategy.
+In 2021, expect people analytics to move from the periphery to the core of HR strategy.

 - Employee experience and wellness will be aided by data driven insights.
 Expect companies to take an increased interest in the physical and mental wellness of their employees to boost workplace productivity.

 As we have discussed the various ways in which AI is influencing HR Teams, we are pretty sure that AI has been pretty instrumental in disrupting the job marketing.
 With the development and increasing availability and affordability of chatbots, it is becoming easier to automate repetitive and routine tasks.
-So, the first prediction has to a great extent been realised as we move into the second half of 2020.
+So, the first HR prediction has to a great extent been realised as we move into the second half of 2021.

-Coming to speak of the second prediction, personalisation has been increasingly preferred for improving employee experience.
+Coming to speak of the second HR prediction, personalisation has been increasingly preferred for improving employee experience.
 Data driven insights overcome the one size fits all approach previously employed by HR programs of the past.

-Insights are helping employee on-boarding, learning and are also showing promise in organisational success by providing data to support workforce planning, strategy, retention and business performance.
+Insights are helping employee onboarding, learning and are also showing promise in organisational success by providing data to support workforce planning, strategy, retention and business performance.

-Moving on to the third prediction we looked at, people analytics will continue to gain importance.
+Moving on to the third HR prediction we looked at, people analytics will continue to gain importance.
 Already more than 69% of the larger organisations have embraced people analytics.
 They have a people analytics team that constantly works towards providing value to employees while also driving business outcomes for the better.

 With increasing awareness of the business benefits of investing in People Analytics, many major players are starting to invest in the sector.
 Though there are some aspects that require further development like achieving excellence in people analytics, we are well on our way towards achieving success by the end of this year.